volkantasci/teable-client-docs/docs/tables/creation.md

 # Creating and Configuring Tables

 This guide covers how to create and configure tables in Teable using the Teable-Client library.
-Tables are the core data structures that store and organize your information.

 ## Basic Table Creation